 Is the mind like an extraordinarily complex machine?
 If so, what kind of machine is it like?
 This course examines the most contemporary mechanical metaphor for the mind: the computer.
 The idea that the mind is like a computer is the founding assumption of modern cognitive science.
 In trying to understand how the mind is or is not like a computer, we will take what John Haugeland calls a “mind design” approach; that is, we will try to understand what the mind is like by thinking about how it is built.
 Syllabus

 I write about science, ethics, and social change, with emphasis on the psychology of prejudice, bias, and identity.
 I have also written about the nature of skill, spontaneity, self-control, and “flow.”

 I'm married to the fiber artist Reine Hewitt.
 We live in Ft.
 Greene, Brooklyn with our three kids, Leda, Iggy, and Minerva; our dog, Frances; and six laying hens (Jumper, Chickie, Brown Stripe, Black Stripe, Comfort, and Puffin).

 I am also a board member and past President of the Ft.
 Greene Tennis Association, which recently raised over $60,000 to repair our neighborhood tennis courts (before and after).
-I serve as an adviser to the Ft.
-Greene Park Conservancy as well.
+Nowadays I race triathlons with the Brooklyn Tri Club, like this one in Iceland.